JCSDA/spack-stack/doc/source/Platforms.rst

 Directory ``configs/sites`` contains site configurations for several HPC systems, as well as reference configurations for macOS and Linux.
 The reference configurations are **not** meant to be used as is, as user setups and package versions vary considerably.
 They are merely for comparing new site configurations that are created following the instructions below to working setups.

-Ready-to-use spack-stack installations are available on the following platforms:
+Ready-to-use spack-stack installations are available on the following platforms.
+This table will be expanded as more platforms are added.

 ---------------------
-spack-stack-1.0.0-rc2
+spack-stack-1.0.0
 ---------------------

 .. note::